RealTadango/FrSky/LView/README.md

  - Rtn: Return to the previous step
  - PgUp / PgDn: During the Min / Max mode these select the next / previous min / max value
  - Aileron stick: Move the cursor or min / max during min / max mode
- - Elevator stick: Zoom in / out
+ - Elevator stick / Joystick Y: Zoom in / out
- - Rudder stick: Scroll left / right
+ - Rudder stick / Joystick X: Scroll left / right

 After starting a log file must be selected.
 The script only shows the log files from the last 100 days for the current model.
 If you want to view a log from another model you have to select that model first in OpenTX.
 Below the log file is a choice for speed:
  - Accurate: Reads every line from the logfile to check if a session has ended or started.